DiJonai Carrington

-DiJonai Victoria Carrington (born January 8, 1998) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+DiJonai Victoria Carrington (/diːʒoʊˈneɪ/ dee-zhoh-NAY; born January 8, 1998) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
 She played college basketball for Stanford and Baylor before being drafted 20th overall by the Connecticut Sun in the 2021 WNBA draft.

-Early life
+Early life and education

+Carrington is the daughter of former NFL player Darren Carrington and Victoria Carrington.
+Her older brother Darren Carrington II went on to be a wide receiver for the Oregon Ducks.
+Carrington's undergraduate degrees from Stanford are in psychology, African studies and African-American studies.

 Carrington attended Horizon Christian Academy in San Diego, California.
-She scored over 2,000 career points for Horizon, while averaging 18.8 points, 13.5 rebounds, 4.0 assists, and 2.5 steals per game.
+She scored over 2,000 career points for Horizon, averaging 18.8 points, 13.5 rebounds, 4.0 assists, and 2.5 steals per game.
 She was named a McDonald's All-American and a Jordan Brand Classic All-American.
 Following her outstanding high school career, she committed to play for Stanford.

 College career

 Stanford (2016–2020)

 Carrington played basketball for four years at Stanford.
 During her time there, she helped the Cardinal win two Pac-12 tournament championships (2017 and 2019).
 She also was named to the All Pac-12 Team from both the Coaches and Media in 2019.
 She was also named to the Academic Honor Roll in 2020 and was named to the Pac-12 All-Academic Honorable Mention team in 2018 and 2019.